RyanWangZf/CVIB-Rec/README.md

-# VITA-Rec
+# CVIB-Rec
-Official Implementation of Variational Information Regularization for Debiasing Embeddings in Recommendation.
+Official Implementation of Counterfactual Variational Information Bottleneck for Recommendation.